Skip to content

 def output = my_json

-See the Data I/O: JSON Import guide for more details on importing JSON data.
+See the JSON Import guide for more details.

 Exporting Data

-You can export JSON data to the cloud using export_json.
-See Data I/O: JSON Export for more details.
+You can export JSON data represented by the data-defined schema using export_json.
+See the JSON Export guide for more details.

 Querying Data

 You can use Rel to query data.
-The following sections contain examples of how to run queries over the example data, which are loaded using the approach for JSON data having a data-defined schema.
+The following sections contain examples of how to run queries over the example dataset, loaded using a data-defined schema approach.

 Filtering Keys